21 Best Places to Take Pictures Near Sedona, Arizona in 2026

 18. Seven Sacred Pools

 Visit after the rainy season or snow-melting spring for a fun retreat.
 Complete the hiking trail within 1 hour and 30 minutes.
 Off the Pools lies the Soldier’s Pass.
 Expect beautiful waterfalls plunging into the rock-carved pools.
-Be careful while you walk, as it can get slippery post-rains.
-Timing: 8 AM to 6 PM daily.
+Be careful while walking, as it can get slippery post-rains—timing: 8 AM to 6 PM daily.

 19. Red Rock State Park